avan06/PS4CheaterNeo/README.md

 ![query_section_count_1](assets/query_section_count_1.webp)
 ![query_section_count_2](assets/query_section_count_2.webp)

-- Added support for "Check All", "Uncheck All", and "Invert Checked" in the right-click context menu of the SectionView in the Query window.
+- Added support for "Check all", "Uncheck all", and "Invert checked" in the right-click context menu of the SectionView in the Query window.
 (0.9.9.1)
 - Added support for "Check that contains", "Uncheck that contains", "Check that has prot" and "Uncheck that has prot" in the right-click menu of the SectionView in the Query window.
 (0.9.9.3)
 - Added support for inputting multiple prot values in the 'Check/Uncheck that has prot' function in SectionView.
 The program will now automatically detect delimiter symbols, including ',', '-', ';', '|', and spaces.
 (0.9.9.5)
 - Added support for "Check that contains Hidden", "Uncheck that contains Hidden" in the right-click menu of the SectionView in the Query window.
 (0.9.9.8)
+- Move the "Check all," "Uncheck all," "Invert checked," "Check that contains..." menus into the submenu of the Items menu.
+(1.0.2.6)
+- Move the "Check all Hidden," "Un-Check all Hidden..." menus into the submenu of the Hidden Items menu.
+(1.0.2.6)
+- Added support for "Invert checked Hidden" and "Disable checked Hidden" in the right-click context menu of the SectionView in the Query window.
+(1.0.2.6)
+- Disable checked Hidden
+Executing "Disable checked Hidden" will set the Valid of the checked Hidden sections to Disable, and update the settings written to the Hidden configuration file at the "path to PS4CheaterNeo\\sections\\[GAME_ID].conf" path.
+To revert, manual editing of the conf file is required, changing the Valid of the Hidden sections from False to True.
+Note: The Query window needs to Refresh Processes to incorporate the new Hidden conf settings.

 ![query_SectionViewMenu](assets/query_SectionViewMenu.webp)